oras-project/oras-www/docs/blog/oras-0.14-and-future.md

 ## Copy an image from Registry A to Registry B

-In this demo, assume all images are validated in MAR, so I will use ORAS to copy the container image from MAR to my personal repository of ACR.
-You can use your prefered container registry with ORAS.
+In this demo, we'll use ORAS to copy the container image from the public MAR registry to my private ACR registry.
+You can use your preferred container registry with ORAS.

 ```
 oras copy mcr.microsoft.com/mmlspark/spark2.4:1.0.0 feynmanacr.azurecr.io/mmlspark/spark2.4:1.0.0